kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 });
 {% endprism %}

-I tested this inside of WordPress and it worked like a charm, but it meant that jQuery would be placed in a `<script>` tag on my page and be excluded from my final RequireJS build.
-I was very stubborn about managing all my site's JavaScript with RequireJS so I could better understand how RequireJS works.
+I tested this inside of WordPress and it worked like a charm, but I had to get jQuery on the page via `wp_enqueue_script`.
+This meant that jQuery would be placed in a `<script>` tag on my page and be excluded from my final RequireJS build.
+This is, generally, not how RequireJS works and I was very stubborn about managing all my site's JavaScript with RequireJS so I could better understand how it works.

 It was at this point that I went over to Jekyll.
 But if I ever need to use RequireJS and WordPress together, I would do so using the method above.